ImJKelly/ImJKelly/README.md

 <h1>Hi, I'm Joseph!</h1>
-I am a Geographic Information System (GIS) professional with a profound interest and strong foundation in information technology and security.
+I am a Geographic Information System (GIS) professional with a profound interest and strong foundation in Information Technology and Cybersecurity.

 <h2>🎓Education</h2>
 <b>Bachelor of Science in Information Technology: Data Networking and Security</b>, Liberty University (Aug.
 2019 - May 2024, GPA 3.7)</br>